openshift/osd-example-operator/README.md

 * When `osde2e` test framework executes this harness, it writes out a junit XML file with tests results to the `/test-run-results` directory.
 * And an `addon-metadata.json` file which will also be consumed by the osde2e test framework.

-You may use this exampe to create your own addon test harness.
+This doc explains how to execute these tests locally as well as how to create prow jobs to schedule a periodic pipeline.
+You may use this example to create your own addon test harness and prow jobs.

 > The addons integration (e2e) tests are not meant to replace any existing QE.
  This document is not a reference for complete onboarding procedure for addons to OSD.
 Full process of onboarding addons is outlined in the documentation [here](https://gitlab.cee.redhat.com/service/managed-tenants/-/tree/master).